 #9 DON’T use fear as a parenting tool

-Fear should never be the main motivating factor for your child’s behavior.
+Fear should never be the main motivating factor for your child’s behaviour.
 We are not saying don’t have consequences or discipline, but such deterrents should be properly explained to your child, lest you create an unhealthy and unhelpful climate of fear and pain, even though you have their best interests at heart.

 DO always set out limits beforehand, as well as spell out the consequences of disobedience.
-Younger children are at a stage of discovering and exploring their newfound independence and autonomy, so be patient with them, and recognize that they are not always intentionally trying to frustrate you or to rebel.
+Younger children are at a stage of discovering and exploring their newfound independence and autonomy, so be patient with them, and recognise that they are not always intentionally trying to frustrate you or to rebel.

-Using physical punishment excessively may train your child to behave ‘well’ on the surface, but does little to tutor his young heart to understand and own the ‘whys’ of that behavior, or to differentiate right and wrong for himself.
+Using physical punishment excessively may train your child to behave ‘well’ on the surface, but does little to tutor his young heart to understand and own the ‘whys’ of that behaviour, or to differentiate right and wrong for himself.
 If and when you do use such forms of discipline, remember to also take the time to explain your reasons to your child, and to hear him out on why he chose to act a certain way as well.

 #10 DON’T do everything for your kids

 It’s often neater and simpler, and always faster, to do things for our children.
 Things like wearing their socks and shoes, buttoning their school uniforms, packing their bags, tidying their room… but reality is that you can’t keep doing these things for them forever.
 The sooner your children learn how to look after themselves and their things, the better for everyone.

 ⇒ Recommended Read: 5 Ways To Increase The Sense Of Responsibility Among Kids